 The bugbear called out in the common tongue this time: “Orik!
 Attack!”
 The newly arrived human hurried to a firing position.

-Abby was still struggling against the hound of yeth, and managed to find room to maneuver away, granting precious seconds to find, uncork, and consume a healing potion.
-Some of her wounds knitted close under the effects of the magical drink.
+Abby struggled against the hound of yeth and managed to find room to maneuver away, granting precious seconds to find, uncork, and consume a healing potion.
+Some of her wounds knitted close.
 The bugbear dropped his bow and drew a flail, gripped the chain weapon in both hairy hands, charged on Kara, jaw agape and slavering, wide ears laid flat, great brown eyes agleam with the light of a hunter locked on prey.

-Up on the ground floor, heart pounding, sweat pouring down her face, out of breath from running the stone stairs two at a time in her armor, Gloriana slowed to a halt.
+Up on the ground floor, heart pounding, sweat pouring down her face, out of breath from running the stairs two at a time in armor, Gloriana slowed to a halt.
 The oracle slumped against the keep doorway and the early rays of the morning sun painted her face in crisp orange-yellow.
 She felt weak.
 Her lungs burned.
 Her hands shook.
-Her armor seemed made of lead.
+Her armor seemed leaden.
 Her silks draped heavy in perspiration.
 A spirit dragged a lock of her shining golden hair damply down over her left eye.